 Why Trust The Spruce?

-This article was edited and updated by Marisa Casciano, who is our large appliance expert for The Spruce.
+This article was edited and updated by Marisa Casciano, who is the large appliance expert for The Spruce.
 Throughout her career, she's researched the ins and outs of air purifiers, dishwashers, cooktops, and more in the home and lifestyle space.
 As an avid cook, she understands the need for extra storage space, and a model that can withstand different temperatures, locations, and uses.